Dipankar Banik

 Distributed systems, enterprise integration, and platform architecture, from portal frameworks in 2001 to cloud-native services and AI today.

-I'm a Senior Software Engineer based in the San Francisco Bay Area with twenty years of experience building enterprise backend platforms, distributed systems, and cloud-native services.
+I'm a Lead Distributed Systems Engineer based in the San Francisco Bay Area with twenty years of experience building enterprise backend platforms, distributed systems, and cloud-native services.
 The principle I work by: reduce complexity before scaling it.
 Clear service boundaries, durable integration patterns, strong data contracts, and proven technologies produce systems that teams can understand, operate, and trust long after the original engineers have moved on.

 I've built and modernized platforms for Gilead Sciences, Cisco, Kaiser Permanente, Major League Baseball, Marsh, and Narvar, leading each from architecture through production rollout.
 Along the way I've managed and mentored engineering teams of six to ten across the U.S. and India.